mikepack/mikepack.github.io/_posts/2025-01-15-fixed-timeline-variable-scope-part-one.md

   - execution
 ---

-Your company is likely caught in a common trap: using fixed scopes for innovation.
-It leaves product leaders frustrated by missed deadlines, engineers overwhelmed with endless work, and executives whiplashed by fluctuating roadmaps.
+Your company is likely caught in a common trap: overplanning innovation.
+It leaves product leaders frustrated by missed deadlines, engineers overwhelmed with endless work, and executives suffering whiplash from fluctuating roadmaps.

 In this series, I'll make the case for rethinking how we approach software innovation.
 In part one, I’ll break down why the industry standard is broken and introduce a new framework.
 In part two, I’ll show you how to put this framework into action.
 And in part three, I’ll share insights from six years of applying it with real teams.